 One to two weeks prior to your event, organize a bake day with your team to prepare your goodies.
 Determine which items can be made ahead of time and frozen.
-Package baked and donated items in cellophane bags and attach stickers from your bake sale kit or print your own labels from the CCF's Resources page.
-Other downloadable materials that can be utilized from the Resources page include:
+Package baked and donated items in cellophane bags.
+Downloadable materials that can be utilized from the Resources page include:

-- CCF's Facts to Know handout-make copies to distribute at your table - CCF's table sign-print and insert it into an 8.5"x 11" acrylic sign holder purchased from Staples, Office Depot, or Amazon - Volunteer name tags-print on Avery label sheets for your bake sale team to wear - Donation jar label-print, cut out, and attach to a container for additional donations
+- CCF's Facts to Know handout-make copies to distribute at your table - CCF's table sign-print and insert it into an 8.5"x 11" acrylic sign holder purchased from Staples, Office Depot, or Amazon - Volunteer name tags-print on Avery label sheets for your bake sale team to wear - Donationjar label-print, cut out, and attach to a container for additional donations